OussamaHaff/oussamahaff_dev/content/posts/02_android_app_bundle_debug_story.md

 investigation.

 These are my thoughts that I want to share with you :

-* Error messages are not 100% correct.
+- Error messages are not 100% correct.
 In our case, you may think that I should have checked the result `AndroidManifest.xml` since the beginning !
 I actually did, but the aapt error message was not correct about the type of the error nor the line number :/

-* When you add a third party
-  library or SDK to your app, you are adding its features and also its bugs.
+- When you add a third party library or SDK to your app, you are adding its features and also its bugs.

-* The Android Asset Packaging (*aapt*) must become type-safe, otherwise it’s very difficult to spot and avoid such scenarios in big apps.
+- The Android Asset Packaging (*aapt*) must become type-safe, otherwise it’s very difficult to spot and avoid such scenarios in big apps.

-* Reading carefully the Android documentation is not easy, but it’s very important, so you can understand the relation between different actors of the app when it comes to build, delivery and runtime.
+- Reading carefully the Android documentation is not easy, but it’s very important, so you can understand the relation between different actors of the app when it comes to build, delivery and runtime.

-* With Android App Bundle, the Android team is doing a great job trying to improve the experience for both developers (No more [multiple APKs](https://developer.android.com/studio/build/configure-apk-splits) having different app versions) and Android users (downloading only what they need) — Thank you, Android team !
+- With Android App Bundle, the Android team is doing a great job trying to improve the experience for both developers (No more [multiple APKs](https://developer.android.com/studio/build/configure-apk-splits) having different app versions) and Android users (downloading only what they need) — Thank you, Android team !
-* Final thought -

-{{< tweet 1128643958614167552 >}}

  *Originally published in
 [ProAndroidDev](https://proandroiddev.com/hunting-a-bug-a-true-app-bundle-debugging-story-b8898767f8e3).